Focus on Barns

 Most barn conversions are in rural locations which mean that alternative sources of heating and power are required.
 Hayes and Partners projects have included the installation of ground source heat pumps, wind turbines, solar panels and even a communal biomass unit which serves five dwellings.

-Hayes and Partners have a proven track record of achieving planning consent for conversions of rural buildings.
+Hayes & Partners have a proven track record of achieving planning consent for conversions of rural buildings.
 Conversion may be achieved by submitting a planning application for a change of use or, in certain circumstances, under Permitted Development Rights, Class Q, using the Prior Approval process.
 Conditions apply in both cases.